-Intimacy isn’t always between the sheets, it’s also between two hearts.
+Intimacy doesn’t always develop between the sheets, it also grows between two hearts.
 Emotional intimacy is as important as physical intimacy.
 Think about it this way.
-You as a couple are not together just to procreate, or to keep up appearances in the society, or to hang out and go to restaurants.
+You as a couple are not together just to procreate, to keep up appearances in the society, or to hang out and go to restaurants.

 You are potentially looking for lifelong companionship.
 Someone to bear witness to your life.
-When you’re looking for something like this but don’t work on the quality of the companionship, the relationship fizzles out or becomes toxic and you become lonely.
+When you’re looking for something like this but don’t work on the quality of the companionship, the relationship fizzles out or becomes toxic leaving you lonely in your heart.
 The entire idea of a relationship is to build emotional intimacy.

 Related Reading: 12 Ways To Build Intellectual Intimacy In A Relationship